 Further Reading – Read my 5 favorite gallery wall styling tips here!

 Our modern farmhouse nursery has been really coming together!!
 I can’t wait to keep sharing the space with you.
-If you’re just joining us, be sure get caught up by checking out the farmhouse baby nursery inspiration, great ideas for farmhouse cribs and modern farmhouse rugs.
+If you’re just joining us, be sure get caught up by checking out the farmhouse baby nursery inspiration, great ideas for farmhouse cribs, farmhouse floor lamp ideas and modern farmhouse rugs.
 We actually had to build the some of the walls of the nursery from scratch, which is phase one of our renovation in our new fixer upper.
-If you’re interested in learning more about the construction of the room, be sure to read this guide on how to build a wall and all about framing a door in an interior wall.
+If you’re interested in learning more about the construction of the room, be sure to read this guide on how to build a wall and all about framing a door in an interior wall and then how to install a prehung door.
 Then we gave one of the walls a big makeover with a board and batten wall treatment, which I am in love with!

 How to plan your gallery wall layout the easy way